 Private Brand

 Also called private labels, store brands, distributor brands, and own labels, private brands are owned and sold by a retailer or distributor.
-These brands are created and marketed by the retailer, and the products are typically manufactured by a third-party supplier.
+The retailer creates and markets these brands, and a third-party supplier typically manufactures the products.

 For example, Kirkland Signature is a private brand owned by Costco.
-Costco creates and sells various products, including food, under the Kirkland Signature brand.
+Costco creates and sells various products under the Kirkland Signature brand, including food.

 Licencing

-In addition to the previous two options, licensed brands have steadily become a more convenient solution for manufacturers.
-Since it enables them to obtain attractive celebrity or character names such as Disney, Mickey Mouse, Pink Panther, and more.
+In addition to the previous two options, licensed brands have steadily become a more convenient solution for manufacturers since they enable them to obtain attractive celebrity or character names such as Disney, Mickey Mouse, Pink Panther, and more.

 Co-Branding

-Finally, co-branding.
-The popular practice is where two brands of different companies join forces and produce one product together.
-This method is often seen as very attractive to consumers, especially if the two brands are well-acknowledged in the market.
+Finally, there is co-branding.
+This widespread practice involves two brands of different companies joining forces to produce one product.
+This method is often seen as attractive to consumers, especially if the two brands are well-recognised.

 Brand development is simply how the brand is shaped over time.
-Each brand’s image and function can grow and develop every once in a while.
+Each brand’s image and function can grow and develop over time.
 Brand managers and strategists should make room for their companies to nourish.
-That’s why brand development should take a huge part of your brand strategy.
+Brand development should play a massive part in your brand strategy.

 Line Extensions